kyocum/disdat/README.rst

 Install the CLI
 ---------------

 Build and install the single-file ``dsdt`` executable.
 The deactivate command is optional if you're currently in an existing Python virtual environment.
+We assume that you have installed virtualenvwrapper in your base Python environment.
+See http://virtualenvwrapper.readthedocs.io/en/latest/install.html for instructions.

 .. code-block:: console